kubos/kubos/docs/mission-dev/mission-needs.rst

 - Cancelling operations and going into power generation state
 - Battery temperature monitoring

-Kubos offers housekeeping apps for it's supported power systems, you can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.
+Kubos offers housekeeping apps for its supported power systems.
+You can reach out to us on `Slack <https://slack.kubos.co>`__ or through the `website <https://www.kubos.com/kubos/>`__ for more information about these.

 Deployment
 ----------